 "We landed in Maine, a foreign, cold place, filled with very loud and very energetic people," Mohamed said.
 "Our journey as new immigrants to the United States began in 1995, and 22 years later, I am standing here today, with my cap and gown, as a college graduate."

-Mohamed, a health sciences major, talked about efforts among students to cherish both diversity and commonality.
+In her speech, Mohamed focused on the efforts among students to cherish both diversity and commonality.

 "We all have a common theme," she said.
 "We grew to understand that the path to wisdom not only includes gaining knowledge, but also being honest, thankful, and humble.